marctorsoc/marctorsoc.github.io/_posts/2021-06-12-use-python-without-installing-on-windows.md

 (this is not the friend I talk about in the story!)

-It's funny how over Skype you usually don't get past the live updates, but in a face to face conversation everything flows better.
+It's funny how on videocalls you usually don't get past the life updates, but in a face to face conversation everything flows better.
 While I'm a fan of working remotely, I do appreciate that f2f has its advantages.
-In one of those, a friend told me how in his work as an Industrial Engineer he needs to do what I usually call a "monkey job", many times a month.
-His work is on, among many other things, configuring chemical reactors to produce drugs.
+It was in one of those where a friend was telling me how in his work as an Industrial Engineer he needs to do what I usually call a "monkey job", many times a month.

  Disclaimer:
  * The code in this post is not optimal, and does not pretend to be.